zowe/docs-site/docs/user-guide/install-cli-via-proxy.md

 ​Follow these steps:
 ​
-1. Identify the proxy server.​
+1. Identify the proxy server, including the IP address or hostname and the port number.​
     * If your proxy server **does not** require login credentials, issue the following commands to add the proxy URL to the NPM config file:

         ```